tsduck/tsduck/src/doc/building.md

 # Installer files summary {#instfiles}

-The following table summarizes the packages which are built and dropped into the `installers` directory, through a few examples, assuming that the current version of TSDuck is 3.12-745.
+The following table summarizes the packages which are built and dropped into the `pkg/installers` directory, through a few examples, assuming that the current version of TSDuck is 3.12-745.

 | File name                             | Description